 Targeted Therapy For Breast Cancer: Around 20% to 25% of breast cancers exhibit overexpression of the human epidermal growth factor receptor 2 (HER2) protein, stimulating tumor growth.
 HER2-positive breast cancer offers numerous targeted therapy options specifically designed to counteract this protein’s effects.

-Targeted Therapy For Colorectal Cancer: Colorectal cancer often involves overactivity of epidermal growth factor receptor (EGFR).
+Colorectal Cancer: Colorectal cancer often involves overactivity of the epidermal growth factor receptor (EGFR).
 Targeted therapies aim to block EGFR, slowing or halting cancer progression.
-Additionally, treatments may target vascular endothelial growth factor (VEGF) and NTRK fusions, or utilize anti-angiogenesis therapy to impede tumor growth.
+Additionally, treatments may target vascular endothelial growth factor (VEGF) and NTRK fusions or utilize anti-angiogenesis therapy to impede tumor growth.

-Targeted Therapy For Lymphoma: Targeted drugs inhibiting enzymes responsible for B-cell overproduction have shown efficacy in treating lymphomas and some B-cell leukemias, offering a tailored approach to combat these blood cancers.
+Lymphoma: Targeted drugs inhibiting enzymes responsible for B-cell overproduction have shown efficacy in treating lymphomas and some B-cell leukemia, offering a tailored approach to combat these blood cancers.

 Understanding the Cost of Targeted Cancer Therapies